 Genital surgery can lead to complications in the urinary tract.
-A urinary catheter is required for a minimum of three weeks following stage two of surgery.
+A urinary catheter is required for five days.
 The bladder may produce spasms in response to the catheter that can cause urine leakage.
 Normally, the spasms stop when the catheter is removed.

 Signs and symptoms of urinary tract infections should also be monitored.
-When the urinary catheter is removed, the urinary stream may be irregular and off-center due to changes in the anatomy of the urethra.
+When the urinary catheter is removed, the urinary stream may be irregular and offcenter due to changes in the anatomy of the urethra.
 Difficulty controlling your urge to urinate, and involuntary leakage of urine may occur following surgery.
 The causes are different from person to person and should be discussed with your doctor.
-A fistula, stenosis, or diverticulum may also form in the portion of the urethra that was lengthened during surgery.
+A fistula, stenosis, or diverticulum may also form in the portion of the urethra that was altered during surgery.